RADON 104 Radiation Therapy Physics I • 3 Cr.

 After completing this class, students should be able to:

-- Describe the processes of radioactive decay.
+- Explain radioactivity and the process of radioactive decay

-- Spring 2013 (current quarter)
+- Spring 2017 (current quarter)